Ants might regularly go unnoticed in our world, unless there’s a heap of them in our pantry, but they make great a great any experiment for kids!

 It was curious watching the ants that around the honey.

 Most types of ants are attracted to anything that is sweet, so even if there is a drop of honey or little jam on the floor, ants will get attracted towards it.
 Ants are such sweet addicts that they experience an almost magnetic pull towards jam in the sandwich, honey, sugar, lemonade, etc. (Buzzle, November 2011)

-Why not try a similar ant experiment using sweet or salty and fruit or vegetables foods.
+Why not try a similar ant experiment for kids using sweet and salty foods.